Setting up your IDE

 When you click File → New Project → Existing Directory on a folder, RStudio creates a small <project-name>.Rproj file at the folder’s root and treats it as an RStudio Project.
 Opening the .Rproj file (or File → Open Project) starts a fresh RStudio session anchored at that folder:

-One more setting worth fixing the first time you install RStudio: turn off “Restore .RData on startup” and “Save workspace to .RData on exit” under Tools → Global Options → General.
-The default behavior loads in-memory variables from your last session, which is the easiest way to have variables in scope that aren’t defined anywhere in your code.
-Bad for reproducibility.
-The “Never” / unchecked settings force you to re-run scripts to repopulate state, which is what you want.
+• Turn off “Restore .RData on startup” and “Save workspace to .RData on exit” under Tools → Global Options → General.
+The default behavior loads in-memory variables from your last session, which is the easiest way to have variables in scope that aren’t defined anywhere in your code — bad for reproducibility.
+Unchecking the boxes (and setting “Save workspace” to “Never”) forces you to re-run scripts to repopulate state, which is what you want.

 VS Code, Cursor, and Positron specifics